 Firstly, if you are concerned, for example, due to severe reactions, or because the sting is in a sensitive area, always seek medical attention.
 There is further in-depth information on my page about allergic reactions to bee stings and advice about what to do.

-In addition, your child may have been stung, or your dog!
-See further information below about what to do in these situations.
+If your child may have been stung, or your dog, see the information below about what to do in these situations.

 But let’s take a quick look at bee stings in general, in which case, simple first aid at home should be sufficient.

-If a severe reaction develops or symptoms do not clear or improve, seek assistance from a medical professional - see here.
+If a severe reaction develops or symptoms do not clear or improve, seek assistance from a medical professional.

 Mostly, they are painful but not dangerous.